iamSamDiak/Tracklist/README.md

 #### List of bugs to fix :
  - Track titles overflow issues
  - Time duration sometimes overlaps
- - Event on progress has to be disabled
  - Click on progress has to toggle play anytime
  - Next track doesn't play automatically